The Azoic Hypothesis

 Ignoring Other Evidence

-The azoic hypothesis was accepted by scientific community many people disagreed with it.
+The azoic hypothesis was accepted by scientists but many non-academics disagreed with it.
 Sir James Clarke Ross, a navy captain, wrote “Although contrary to the general belief of naturalists, I have no doubt that from however great a depth we may be enabled to bring up the mud and stones of the bed of the ocean, we shall find them teaming with animal life; the extreme pressure at the greatest depth does not appear to affect these creatures…”

 Disproving the Hypothesis

-25 years after Forbes published, Norwegian zoologist Michael Sars dredged of the Scandinavian coast and discovering hundreds of new species between 200 and 300 fathoms.
-Despite this the scientific community still stood by the azoic hypothesis, the depth was considered to be too shallow to disprove Forbes.
-George Charles Wallich and Captain Sir Leopold McClintock on the HMS Bulldog dredging at 1260 fathoms near Iceland, but still the azoic hypothesis was accepted.
+25 years after Forbes published, Norwegian zoologist Michael Sars dredged off the Scandinavian coast and discovering hundreds of new species between 200 and 300 fathoms, the deepest scientific samples ever recovered from the deep at the time.
+This data did not directly contradict Forbes as he said life would be diminished at this depth but not completely extinguished until bellow 300 fathoms.
+The next scientific dredging expedition was by George Charles Wallich and Captain Sir Leopold McClintock on the HMS Bulldog dredging at 1260 fathoms near Iceland.
+The samples they took clearly disproved the azoic hypothesis, however the scientific community seemingly just ignored this data and the hypothesis was still widely accepted.

-Wyville-Thomson and Carpenter dredged in deep waters off the coast of the UK, Spain, and The Medeterain.
-They modified Forbes dredges by adding ropes and making the mouth of the net much larger.
-This proved “‘beyond question that animal life is varied and abundant, represented by all the invertebrate groups, at depths in the ocean down to 650 fathoms at least.”
-Finally the azoic hypothesis was disproved.
+Wyville-Thomson and Carpenter dredged in deep waters off the coast of the UK, Spain, and The Mediterranean.
+They modified Forbes’ dredges by adding ropes and making the mouth of the net much larger.
+They claimed “beyond question that animal life is varied and abundant, represented by all the invertebrate groups, at depths in the ocean down to 650 fathoms at least.”
+This work and that of Michael Sars George Charles Wallich and Captain Sir Leopold McClintock proved that the findings of Edward Forbes did not apply to the whole ocean.